Financial assistance in a disaster

 Determination and appeals

 The DFA program will make a determination on your application based on the eligibility outlined in the regulation.
-Once you've received your determination, if applicable, you will have a maximum of 60 days to submit an appeal.
+Once you've received your determination, you will have a maximum of 60 days to submit an appeal.
 Below is an outline of what to expect during both processes.

 Making a determination